donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 The reference study calculates swing torque with the force applied at the tip of the grass.

-In a case like above image, the torque will be the force at the tip and the red arrow, which is the vector from the ground pivot to the point where the swinging force is applied.
+In a case like the above image, the torque will be the force at the tip and the red arrow, which is the vector from the ground pivot to the point where the swinging force is applied.

-The force applied at the middle pivot point(pointed by the blue arrow) is ignored in swinging torque calculation even though it is more distant from the ground pivot than the tip.
+The force applied at the middle pivot point (pointed by the blue arrow) is ignored in swinging torque calculation even though it is more distant from the ground pivot than the tip.

-Same problem also applies to the bendings.
+The same problem also applies to bendings.

-##### Torque calculation with Two line segments
+##### Torque Calculation with Two Line Segments

 ![Non Linkage System](./Resources/non_linkage_system.jpeg "Non Linkage System")

-If the rotating object is consists of two line segments(noted as bar1 and bar2), the caculation becomes
+If the rotating object consists of two line segments (noted as bar1 and bar2), the calculation becomes

 ```math
 \displaylines{